4ndrewparr/DCGAN-landscapes/README.md

 ![alt text](https://github.com/4ndyparr/DCGAN-landscapes/blob/master/Generator-128.png)
 ![alt text](https://github.com/4ndyparr/DCGAN-landscapes/blob/master/Discriminator-128.png)

 The model was trained on a Jupyter Notebook, using Kaggle Kernels.
-You can take a look at the code with Binder (Link).
+You can take a look at the code at: https://mybinder.org/v2/gh/4ndyparr/DCGAN-landscapes/master

 The dataset used for training was scraped from https://www.wikiart.org/ with a python scraper build specifically for the task.
 It includes thousands of paintings with landscapes as main theme.